 A home loan can be a huge responsibility to take on, especially for first home buyers.
 Gaining an understanding of what you’re getting yourself into can alleviate much of the concerns you may have.
-Here are ten questions you should be asking your lender prior to taking out the loan.
+Here are ten questions you should be asking your lender prior to applying or settling on a loan.

 What type of loan is best for me?